Category Archives: Local SEO

 Especially if the issue is emergent—such as a broken furnace in the middle of winter—a viewer needs to be able to find your phone number in seconds to schedule a repair!

-NAP data is important for user experience, demonstrates to Google that your site is well-developed and useful, and explicitly communicates contact information.
+NAP data is vital for user experience, demonstrates to Google that your site is well-developed and valuable, and explicitly communicates contact information.

-This makes you a great fit for searches that invoke your stated service area (determined via location keywords or the address listed), which means Google and other search engines will give your site higher rankings to meet the need.
+This makes you an excellent fit for searches that match your stated service area (determined by location keywords or the address listed), which means Google and other search engines will give your site higher rankings to meet that need.

-NAP is important for your primary HVAC website SEO—including on-page content, a thoughtfully designed Contact Page, structured data usage—and your secondary websites.
+NAP is crucial to your primary HVAC website’s SEO, including on-page content, a thoughtfully designed Contact Page, structured data, and your secondary websites.

-Think of social media business pages, Google Business Profiles, directory listing pages, etc., which are the citations for your HVAC business.
+Consider social media business pages, Google Business Profiles, and directory listing pages, among others, which serve as citations for your HVAC business.

-All of these potential entry points are opportunities to provide a great user experience by ensuring NAP is consistent, the pages are optimized, and you’ve managed citations across the web.
+All of these potential entry points are opportunities to provide a great user experience by ensuring NAP consistency, optimizing pages, and managing citations across the web.

-This establishes authority and reliability regarding your overall web presence, giving your local SEO game a huge boost.
+This establishes authority and reliability regarding your overall web presence, significantly boosting your local SEO.

 Houzz Citation Example